Davshiv20/eth-deposit-tracker/README.md

 3. To view available metrics:
    - Go to the Prometheus UI
    - Click on "Graph" in the top navigation
+   - Alternative is skip the previous step and go directly to status and target, make sure the state is UP
    - Start typing in the "Expression" box to see available metrics

 ### Grafana Setup